 Pat Murphy was elected to the Legislature of Prince Edward Island in the provincial election held on May 28, 2007.
 He was re-elected on October 3, 2011, and on May 4, 2015.

 A Liberal Member of the Legislative Assembly, he was elected to represent the constituency of Alberton – Roseville.
+In February of 2017, Premier MacLauchlan appointed Murphy to be Minister of Rural and Regional Development.

 He was appointed a Member of the Standing Committee on Agriculture, Environment, Energy and Forestry; the Standing Committee on Community and Intergovernmental Affairs; the Standing Committee on Education and Innovation; the Standing Committee on Fisheries, Transportation and Rural Development; and the Standing Committee on Public Accounts.